Current Season (Click Event for details and descriptions)

 Release, Reach, Rejoice is a Bharatanatyam dance presentation of 4 Indian stories: the epic Ramayana, the transformation of an assassin into a foster-mother, the struggle of a victim of discrimination, and a finale of complete surrender to the art of dance.
 Eyakkam is a not-for-profit Indian dance company based in Dallas, TX.
 Each of its dancers has over 25 years of dance experience.
 Its founder/chairperson, Dr. Prathiba Natesan, is a three-time Indian national champion of Bharatanatyam.

-H. Jon Benjamin and Eugene Mirman voice the characters of Bob and Gene Belcher on FOX’s Emmy Award winning show “Bob’s Burgers”.
-H. Jon Benjamin is a notable voice-actor who also voices Sterling Archer on FX’s “Archer” and can been seen on Netflix’s “Master of None”.
-Eugene Mirman has appeared on many TV shows including, “Archer”, “Inside Amy Schumer”, and “Aqua Teen Hunger Force”.
-Together they bring to the stage a night of unforgettable laughter.
+H. Jon Benjamin and Eugene Mirman voice the characters of Bob and Gene Belcher on FOX’s Emmy Award winning show “Bob’s Burgers.”
+H. Jon Benjamin is a notable voice-actor who also voices Sterling Archer on FX’s “Archer” and can been seen on Netflix’s “Master of None.”
+Eugene Mirman has appeared on many TV shows including, “Archer,” “Inside Amy Schumer,” and “Aqua Teen Hunger Force.”
+Join us for an unforgettable night of stand-up comedy.